User manual and help files

 The development of the psych package was done in conjunction with the development of the Synthetic Aperture Personality Assessment (SAPA) project and is a core part of the International Cognitive Ability Resource (ICAR) project.
 The SAPA project includes a personality test that uses a massively missing at random strategy to measure dimensions of temperament, ability, and interests.

 To start using the psych package, it is, of course, necessary to install R and the psych package.
-Then one should read the overview vignette about psych and work through those examples.
+Then one should read the Introduction and overview for psychometrics vignettes about psych and work through those examples.
 There are several short courses demonstrating R as used for psychology.
 These are large files.
 Alternatively, the R guide might provide a good start.